wikimedia/operations-software-conftool/conftool/extensions/dbconfig/README.md

 ### MediaWiki-related records

-MediaWiki can fetch configuration variables from a specific etcd path; dbctl integrates with that mechanism and provides 3 variables per datacenter for MediaWiki consumption:
+MediaWiki can fetch configuration variables from a specific etcd path; dbctl integrates with that mechanism and provides one unified object per datacenter for MediaWiki consumption that contains:

-* `sectionLoads` which contains information about the pools of databases dedicated to the various section_master
+* `sectionLoads`: information about the pools of databases dedicated to the various section_master
-* `groupLoadsBySection` which contains the same information for specific usage groups
+* `groupLoadsBySection`: the same information for specific usage groups
-* `readOnlyBySection` which contains all sections (if any) which are supposed to be in read-only mode
+* `readOnlyBySection`: all sections (if any) which are supposed to be in read-only mode

 #### Reading your current live configuration